Santhosraj/Gignite/README.md

 ## 📃 License

-This project is licensed under the Apache License.
+This project is licensed under the  Apache-2.0 license License.
 Feel free to use, modify, and build upon it.

 ---